-Because of its rich design concept and constantly growing developer base, this cryptocurrency (birthed in 2015) boasts one of the most massive and passionate communities in the crypto world.
+Because of the rich design concept and constantly growing developer base, this cryptocurrency (birthed in 2015) boasts one of the most massive and passionate communities in the crypto world.
 Programmers, traders, and decentralization proponents have all found themselves using and programming the Ethereum network.
 With so many crypto enthusiasts backing it, the project was certain to become one of the most groundbreaking in crypto history.
-At this rate, it is sure to keep taking the world by storm, but we can only wait and see what the Ethereum network will do to advance smart contract technology.
+At this rate, it’s sure to keep taking the world by storm, but we can only wait and see what the Ethereum network will do to advance smart contract technology.

 Home | Ethereum

 Ethereum is a global, decentralized platform for money and new kinds of applications.
 On Ethereum, you can write code…

 To purchase, sell, or trade Ethereum, visit ShapeShift.com today.

 Like many crypto projects, Cardano is fully open source.
 While the project is continuously being developed, it has been fully launched to the public and is in working order.
 Cardano’s ADA is a well-known token that you can easily buy, sell or trade on various cryptocurrency exchanges.

 Those in charge of the Cardano project have one main goal.
 As per their website, that is to “deliver more advanced features than any protocol previously developed.”